 Download North American Terms & Conditions: English

-The following General Terms and Conditions constitute the entire agreement between the Parties (as defined below) regarding the subject matter hereof (this “Agreement”).
+The following General Terms and Conditions apply to purchases by Johns Manville (“Buyer”) of goods (together with any purchase orders or other similar documents created by Buyer, the “Agreement”).
 Buyer expressly rejects all terms in any order acknowledgements, invoices or similar documents from Seller and the purchases hereunder are expressly conditioned on Seller’s acceptance of the following General Terms and Conditions.
 Buyer and Seller may each be referred to herein as a “Party” or collectively as the “Parties.”

 1. Scheduling of Shipments.

-Buyer and Seller shall work together to coordinate the shipment of Products and/or the provision of Services to Buyer’s Facilities.
-Authorized representatives at Buyer’s Facilities will order Products and/or Services as required and Seller shall deliver such Products and/or provide such Services on the agreed date.
-Time is of the essence and it is essential that all Products and/or Services be provided by Seller to Buyer in accordance with the agreed dates.
+Buyer and Seller shall work together to coordinate the shipment of Products to Buyer’s Facilities.
+Authorized representatives at Buyer’s Facilities will order Products as required and Seller shall deliver such Products on the agreed date.
+Time is of the essence and it is essential that all Products be provided by Seller to Buyer in accordance with the agreed dates.
 Buyer must be advised immediately of any delays whatsoever.
-Seller agrees to both reimburse Buyer in full and indemnify Buyer for any loss, damage or cost, including, but not limited to, attorneys’ fees arising out of or related to any and all delays in Buyer’s receipt of any Products and/or Services.
+Seller agrees to both reimburse Buyer in full and indemnify Buyer for any loss, damage or cost, including, but not limited to, attorneys’ fees arising out of or related to any and all delays in Buyer’s receipt of any Products.

-Unless otherwise provided on a purchase order, all shipments from Seller to Buyer will be designated as “DAP Destination” (as defined by Incoterms 2020 published by the International Chamber of Commerce) or to such other location as designated by Buyer.
+All shipments from Seller to Buyer will be designated as “DAP Destination” (as defined by Incoterms 2020 published by the International Chamber of Commerce) or to such other location as designated by Buyer.
 Seller shall pay all shipping costs.
 On a monthly basis, Seller shall provide Buyer with a detailed description of the shipping costs incurred to ship Products to Buyer.
 If Buyer determines it has more favorable shipping rates than Seller has, then upon Buyer notifying Seller of the more favorable shipping rate(s), Seller shall ship the Products using Buyer’s carrier at the more favorable shipping rates.
-In that event, Buyer’s carrier will invoice Buyer for such shipping costs and Seller shall immediately reduce the price of Products by the amount of shipping costs that Seller would have incurred to ship Products to Buyer if Buyer did not elect to have Seller use Buyer’s carrier.
+In that event, Buyer’s carrier will invoice Buyer for such shipping costs and Seller shall immediately reduce the price of Products by the amount of shipping costs that Seller would have incurred to ship Product to Buyer if Buyer did not elect to have Seller use Buyer’s carrier.

 3. Shipments of Hazardous Materials.